Dahomey Amazons: First Franco-Dahomean War

-European encroachment into West Africa gained pace during the latter half of the 19th century, and in 1890 King Béhanzin started fighting French forces in the course of the First Franco-Dahomean War.
+The European encroachment into West Africa gained pace during the latter half of the 19th century, and in 1890 King Béhanzin started fighting French forces in the course of the First Franco-Dahomean War.
 European observers noted that the women "handled admirably" in hand-to-hand combat, but fired their flintlocks from the hip rather than firing from the shoulder.

 The Mino participated in one major battle: Cotonou, where thousands of Dahomeans (including many Mino) charged the French lines and engaged the defenders in hand-to-hand combat.
 The Mino were decisively crushed, with several hundred Dahomey troops being gunned down.
 Reportedly, 129 Dahomey fighters were killed in melee combat within the French lines.

 Second Franco-Dahomean War

 By the end of the Second Franco-Dahomean War, special units of the Mino were being assigned specifically to target French officers.
 After several battles, the French prevailed in the Second Franco-Dahomean War and put an end to the independent Dahomean kingdom.
 French soldiers, particularly of the French Foreign Legion, were impressed by the boldness of the Amazons and later wrote about their "incredible courage and audacity" in combat.

 Against a military unit with decidedly superior weaponry and a longer bayonet, however, the Dahomey Mino could not prevail.
 During a battle with French soldiers at Adegon on October 6, 1892, during the second war, the bulk of the Mino corps were wiped out in a matter of hours in hand-to-hand combat after the French engaged them with a bayonet charge.
 The Dahomey lost 86 regulars and 417 Dahomey Mino, with nearly all of those deaths being inflicted by bayonets; the French lost six soldiers.